yangh567/level4-project/template/timelog.md

 * *5 hours* reading the articles about how to identify different cancers based on the changes on reference at the position of genome
 * *5 minutes* writing timelog

+## 4 Nov 2020 Wednesday
+* *5 hours* reading the articles about how to identify different cancers based on the changes on reference at the position of genome
+* *5 minutes* writing timelog